 Littrow Equation which defines the blaze wavelenth

 Consequently, a spectrometer equipped with a blazed grating will be most sensitive to light at the blaze wavelength.
-As the light deviates from the blaze wavelength, the sensitivity of the spectrometer to that particular light diminishes.
-Therefore, it is crucial to select the blaze wavelength at the optimum point within a desired spectral range to ensure optimum spectrometer performance.
+As the light deviates from the blaze wavelength, the sensitivity to that particular light diminishes.
+Therefore, it is crucial to select the blaze wavelength at the optimum point within a desired spectral range to ensure optimum performance.
+The Ossila USB Spectrometer has a grating blaze wavelength of 500 nm to achieve maximum sensitivity over the visible light region.

 Blazed Gratings How Does a Spectrometer Work?
 Principles Explained